void

 nekazanka.png

-Nekázanka ulice is mentioned because Oberleutnant Lukáš was to hold his farewell party somewhere in this street.
-This was the last time in the novel that Prague was part of the plot.
+Nekázanka is mentioned because Oberleutnant Lukáš was to hold his farewell party somewhere in this street.
+This was the last time in The Good Soldier Švejk that the plot was set in Prague.

 The street is mentioned later in connection with Nechleba and the pub V čubčím háji.